RTlabCBM/FidelityFinder/README.md

 - **params.threshold**

 - **params.min_pos**
 first position of the reference sequence used to quantify mutations.
 This parameter is useful to not consider the beginning of the library insert in case it contains a sequence that does not come directly from the cDNA synthesized during the reverse transcription.
-For example, if the first 15 nucleotides of your insert are a primer binding sequence during the library preparation and/or contain a barcode, params.min_pos value should be 16.
+For example, if the first 15 nucleotides of your insert are a primer binding sequence during the library preparation and/or contains a barcode, params.min_pos value should be 16.
 Example:
 ```console
 params.min_pos = "16"
 ```

 - **params.max_pos**
 last position of the reference sequence used to quantify mutations.
 This parameter is useful to not consider the end of the library insert in case it contains a sequence that does not come directly from the cDNA synthesized during the reverse transcription.
-For example, if the last 15 nucleotides (of an insert with a total length of 100 nucleotides) are a primer binding sequence during the library preparation and/or contain a barcode, params.max_pos value should be 84.
+For example, if the last 15 nucleotides (of an insert with a total length of 100 nucleotides) are a primer binding sequence during the library preparation and/or contains a barcode, params.max_pos value should be 84.
 Example:
 ```console
 params.max_pos = "84"
 ```